Edmund Sawyer (historian): Life

-Born shortly after 1687, he was probably ayounger son of Edmund Sawyer of White Waltham, Berkshire, by his wife Mary, second daughter of John Finch of Fiennes, Berkshire.
-He was of the Inner Temple, but then on 28 April 1718 was admitted member of Lincoln's Inn.
+Born shortly after 1687, he was probably a younger son of Edmund Sawyer of White Waltham, Berkshire, by his wife Mary, second daughter of John Finch of Fiennes, Berkshire.
+He was of the Inner Temple, but on 28 April 1718 he was admitted as a member of Lincoln's Inn.

 Undertaking legal business for John Montagu, 2nd Duke of Montagu, Sawyer became through the Duke's connection gentleman-usher to the Order of the Bath in 1725, and Brunswick herald in 1726.
-The latter involved him in the 1727 in the coronation of George II of Great Britain.
+The latter involved him in the 1727 coronation of George II of Great Britain.
 In 1738 he was made a master in chancery, and around this time he vacated the posts with the Order of the Bath.
-In 1750 he and Richard Edwards were nominated commissioners to examine the claims of the creditors of the African Company of Merchants.
+In 1750, Sawyer and Richard Edwards were nominated as commissioners to examine the claims of the creditors of the African Company of Merchants.

 Sawyer died a master in chancery, on 9 October 1759.